storageos/tutorials/mysql/002-persistent-volume.md

 `cat mysql-pod.yaml`{{execute}}

-You can see that the PersistentVolumeClaim claimName has been set to `fast0001`.
+You can see that the PersistentVolumeClaim claimName has been set to `mysqlpvc`.

 Run the command to see the PersistentVolumeClaim definition.